pharmbio/assay-transition-study/tox21_example/README.md

 # Tox21 Example
-Here is an example of using the **SR-ARE** endpoint of the publicly available data sets supplied in the [Tox21 data challenge](https://tripod.nih.gov/tox21/challenge/data.jsp#).
+Here is an example of using the **SR-ARE** and **NH-AhR** endpoints from the publicly available data sets supplied in the [Tox21 data challenge](https://tripod.nih.gov/tox21/challenge/data.jsp#).
 This data does not have the same background as the data used in our study, as the experimental setups were not replaced at any time, but an investigation of the [calibration of the models indicate an assay drift](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00511-5) so it could serve as a proxy for a similar problem that we are addressing.
 Further note that this example experiment is simplified, with a single seed used, a single *k*-fold cross-validation and with no parameter-tuning.
 The sole purpose is to validate our findings in the paper and to supply the foundation for someone else to run their own tests using our work.

 ## Requirements to replicate
 - A CPSign license, which can be acquired using the info in the main [README](../README.md).